TheDarkInstall/JavaScript-SpokeCalculator/README.md

 # JavaScript-SpokeCalculator
-Moving the Excel Spoke Calculator into JavaScript for deployment
+Moving the Excel Spoke Calculator into JavaScript for deployment.
+Current work in progress...